tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 __Training Procedures:__ We used `HuggingFace` for the model and imported Fast.ai for hyperparameter tuing
 * RoBERTa model has been used because the QA dataset is complex.
 * Training was done using [ULMFiT Research Paper](https://arxiv.org/abs/1801.06146)'s 3-stage training policy.
-* The model was fine-tuned with good sample ratio with around 98% accuracy in 12 epochs.
-6800 samples for only 135 diseases.
+* The model was fine-tuned with 6800 samples around 98% accuracy in 12 epochs.
 The model was tracked to avoid overfitting observing loss.
-The model was trained using NVIDIA T4 GPU.  <br>
+The model was trained using NVIDIA T4 GPU.
+With good sample ratio, as total 6800 samples for just 135 diseases. <br>

 <div align="center">  <strong> Disease Model: </strong> </div>